DocMinus/DecimerServerAPI/README.md

 - An API is provided to facilitate the server based calls.

 ## Changes compared to using the classifier package
-Instead of the true/false readout, a classifier score of <0.3 is used which allows reactions to still be classified as structures and thus not sorted out.<br>
+- Instead of the true/false readout, a classifier score of <0.3 is used which allows reactions to still be classified as structures and thus not sorted out.
-The original package wasn't intended for reaction schemes, but that tweak seems to make it work with reactions as well.
-Change that value as you see fit if it doesn't work well for you.<br>
+- The original package wasn't intended for reaction schemes, but that tweak seems to make it work with reactions as well. <br>
+  Change that value in "decimer_server.py" (`IC_THRESHOLD`) as you see fit if it doesn't work well for you.
+- Furhtermore, removed an unnecessary save_image command, and changed the keras calls to tf.keras

 ## Installation
 You have the choice of three versions, or all, depening on your needs.